 Statistics show that New York, San Francisco, and Chicago have a wide cost variance in their submarkets, giving them wider cost ranges overall.
 Despite the general decline in square footage under construction, New York saw commercial construction activity increase by nearly 2 million square feet in 2015.
 As a result, tenant improvements became more vital as occupiers customized newly-acquired space and attracted millennial workers.

 In fact, research indicates that the percentage of millennials in the workforce will increase by almost 20% between 2014 and 2020, and companies must work harder to attract and retain top talent.
-Below, additional statistics outlining the market trends:
+Below, are additional statistics outlining the market trends:

 - Millennials seek unique office space design, supporting collaborative work that promotes creative thinking.
 According to a Deloitte survey, 78% of millennials are strongly influenced by how innovative a company is when making a career decision.

 - Tenant improvements can support this innovation in the office market, as companies fill vacant space.
 This customization includes new public areas, more access to technology in meeting and collaboration rooms, and open, mobile workspaces.
 Firms without these new finishes may find it more difficult to attract and retain young talent.